mujasoft/NaturalCommitLint/README.md

 Verdict: LINT_FAIL
 ```

----

 ## Development Notes

 This tool uses Typer for command-line interface, Rich for styled output, and Ollama to run local LLM inference.
 The linting prompt is dynamically constructed using the latest commit message and the contents of your `rules.txt`.

 The verdict is extracted from the LLM output and must contain either `LINT_PASS` or `LINT_FAIL` for correct display.

----

 ## FUTURE WORK
 - Lint n commits
 - Lint a specific commit

----

 ## License

 This project is licensed under the [MIT License](LICENSE).

----

 ## Contributing

 Pull requests and issues are welcome.
-Please ensure that your commit messages are linted using this tool before submitting.